Chow groups of tensor triangulated categories: Tensor triangular Chow groups

 \end{lma} \begin{proof} Suppose that $A$ is supported on a closed subscheme with associated ideal sheaf~$I$.
-As $X$ is noetherian, we can use the sheaf-theoretic version of the Artin-Rees lemma (cf. \cite{stacks-project}*{Lemma 25.12.3}) which says that there exists a $c > 0$ such that for all $n > c$ we have~$I^{n-c}(I^c A \cap B) = I^nA$.
+As $X$ is noetherian, we can use the sheaf-theoretic version of the Artin-Rees lemma (cf.\ \cite{stacks-project}*{Lemma 29.10.3}) which says that there exists a $c > 0$ such that for all $n > c$ we have~$I^n B \cap A = I^{n-c}(I^c B \cap A)$.
 Now take some $n_0$ such that $I^{n_0-c}A = 0$, then we get the diagram

 where the vertical arrows are given by the canonical projections.
-It is easy to see that the diagram commutes and that all sheaves in the lower row have their support contained in~$\supp(A)$. \end{proof}
+It is easy to see that the diagram commutes and that all sheaves in the lower row have their support contained in~$\supp(A)$. \end{proof} Since we have checked the conditions of Theorem \ref{thmkellercond}, its first statement tells us that the equivalence (\ref{equiv1}) holds, because we can write $\Db(X)_{(q)}$ as $\mathrm{D}^{\mathrm{b}}_{M^{-q}}(\mathrm{Coh}(X))$.
+The equivalence (\ref{equiv2}) holds by the second statement of Theorem \ref{thmkellercond}, which says that